 Properties subject to the 2013 Maitai flood model have had interim notes on their property files.

-Because we’ve received new information for other catchments throughout the region, we have to add an interim note to the property files that we hold for newly affected properties.
-These interim notations will remain while work on finalising this information continues throughout 2017.
+Because we’ve received new information for other catchments throughout the region, we've had to add an interim note to the property files that we hold for newly affected properties.
+These interim notations will remain while work on finalising this information continues throughout 2017 and early 2018.

 The interim LIM notation reads: